 Cleaning Heavily Soiled Slippers

-- Using a spritzer bottle with a spray attachment, spray the stained areas quickly using the least amount of water necessary to remove the dirt.
+- Mist the stained areas quickly with a spray bottle using the least amount of water necessary to remove the dirt.

 - Blot dry with clean towels, changing the towels as they become soiled.

 - Let the slippers air dry away from direct sunlight and heat sources.
-It will take awhile for the slippers to dry naturally, but if you try to force them be applying heat you will just might ruin them.
+It will take awhile for the slippers to dry naturally, but if you try to force them by applying heat, you just might ruin them.

 Keeping Your Slippers Clean